-Program elements include two off-site retreats, monthly webinars, dinner meetings, and a half-day learning session.
+Program activities include two off-site retreats, monthly webinars, dinner meetings, and a half-day learning session.
 Central to the experience is the planning and implementation of a capstone quality improvement initiative at each Fellow’s home organization.
-Throughout the capstone learning process, each Fellow is guided by a faculty mentor, a key benefit of the program.
+Throughout the capstone learning process, each Fellow is guided by a faculty mentor, a particular benefit of the program.

 Contact: Joan Guzik